2023 Best Construction Trades Schools in Minnesota

 Top 10 Best Construction Trades Schools

 Our analysis found North Hennepin Community College to be the best school for construction trades students who want to pursue a degree in Minnesota.
-North Hennepin Community College is a moderately-sized public school located in the suburb of Brooklyn Park.
+North Hennepin Community College is a medium-sized public school located in the suburb of Brooklyn Park.

 Construction Trades majors at North Hennepin Community College take out an average of $15,125 in student loans while working on their egree.